-Turns out that Devol don’t sell the paints they use, or reveal what actual colours they are.
+Turns out that Devol don’t sell the paints they use and it’s not easy to find matches for them.
 But I came across a thread on a forum where someone from Devol had commented that a perfect match for their Mushroom shade is… Oak Apple by Fired Earth.
 I was finally getting somewhere!
 I’ve ordered a sample and will soon be liberally slapping it about the place to see how it works in different lights etc in my own cottage.

 Other rustic kitchen ideas I loved on the Devol site include this Cotes Mill Shaker kitchen.
-I love the combination of rustic white washed walls, old wooden beams and the simple shaker units.
+I really like the combination of rustic white washed walls, old wooden beams and the simple shaker units.

 What’s interesting is that when I first started putting together my ideas for the kitchen, all the images I pinned for inspiration were for darker kitchens like these: the Bloomsbury and Cotes Shaker Utility Room both variations of The Real Shaker Kitchen by Devol.

 And what about this idea of painting a kitchen cupboard a very dark colour outside with a paler shade inside?